 Subluxation of these joints causes a deep ache at the very top of the neck, often causing severe headaches.
 A large artery supplying the base of the brain winds it's way around this area.

-These atlanto axial joint anatomy are quite different to C0-C1; we are talking C1-C2.
+This atlanto axial joint anatomy is quite different to C0-C1; we are talking C1-C2.
 It is here that most of the rotation of the neck occurs.
-Subluxations of the atlas are one of the causes of a severe stiff neck, often associated with headache too.
+Subluxations of the atlas are one of the causes of a severe stiff neck, often associated with headache too; torticollis physical therapy.